Vijayroyal358/AI-Resume-Screening-Ranking-System/README.md

 ---

+## 👥 Target Audience
+This system is designed to assist:
+- **HR Professionals & Recruiters**: Streamline the resume screening process and reduce manual effort.
+- **Hiring Managers**: Quickly identify top candidates for job roles.
+- **Job Portals**: Improve the accuracy of resume-to-job matching.
+- **AI Enthusiasts & Students**: Explore NLP-based text analysis and ranking techniques.

+## 🚀 Future Enhancements
+The project can be extended with the following advanced features:
+- **AI-Driven Scoring**: Implement machine learning or deep learning models for more accurate ranking.
+- **Advanced NLP Integration**: Use transformer-based models like BERT or GPT for semantic understanding.
+- **Multi-Format Support**: Add compatibility for DOCX, TXT, and image-based resumes using OCR.
+- **Skill Extraction**: Automatically detect and match skills from resumes to job descriptions.
+- **API Integration**: Enable seamless integration with job portals and HR management systems.

+## 🏁 Final Thoughts
+The **AI Resume Screening & Ranking System** is a powerful tool designed to address the inefficiencies of manual resume screening.
+By leveraging **TF-IDF** and **Cosine Similarity**, the system automates the ranking process, ensuring faster, objective, and accurate candidate shortlisting.
+With features like PDF text extraction, real-time ranking, and easy deployment via Streamlit, this project offers a scalable and user-friendly solution for recruiters, hiring managers, and job portals.

+---

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.